mjiid/PyCourrier/README.md

 # PyCourrier

-PyCourrier is a Python package that simplifies composing and sending emails using SMTP.
-This package allows you to connect to an SMTP server, set up email content (including plain text, HTML, and attachments), specify recipients, and send emails seamlessly.
+PyCourrier is a Python package for sending emails using various SMTP services.

 ## Features

-- Connect to SMTP servers (supports both SSL and TLS connections).
-- Compose emails with plaintext, HTML, and attachments.
-- Set multiple recipients for each email.
-- Easily send emails to all recipients with a single function call.
+- Support for multiple email services (Gmail, Yahoo, Outlook, etc.) (Check the `config.py` file for more details)
+- Easy to use context manager for connecting and disconnecting from the SMTP server
+- Support for plain text and HTML email bodies
+- Attachment support
+- Asynchronous email sending

 ## Installation

-You can install PyCourrier using pip:

 ```bash
 pip install PyCourrier